 Pigeon Forge's new LeConte Center is a huge convention center opened in 2013.
 It hosts many national and regional events and is a stone's throw across the Little Pigeon River.
 Between the center and the river you'll find the Pigeon River Greenway, a walking and biking path that connects to Patriot Park and The Island, an exciting new shopping/dining/entertainment development dominated by the 200-ft. high Ferris wheel.
 Eventually it will lead to Pigeon Forge City Park and Sevierville, but for now it remians a little-known yet inviting escape.

 The best entry to Dollywood is via Jake Thomas Drive at light #5.

 The Music in the Mountains Spring Parade (formerly Dolly's Homecoming Parade) comes right in front of the motel each May.

 Want to help the environment and save ga$?
-The Fun Time Trolley stops out front every 30 minutes March-December.
-Fare is 50 cents.
+The Fun Time Trolley stops out front every 30 minutes.
+Fare is $1.00.